kuhchung/kuhchung.github.io/pages/Skills-Tier-List.md

 ### Whim, Gathering, Speed Gather, Pro Transporter
 Egg and gather quests.
 If you're impatient like me, they're mandatory when you go on those types.

+### Perception
+A useful skill for newcomers, and I don't mean that as an insult.
+I highly recommend it.